-Teacher observations – you either hate them or love them.
-Being observed as you teach can be one of the most daunting elements of a teacher’s professional development, but also one of the most rewarding!
+Is there anything more nerve-wracking than a teacher observation?
+Being observed by admin in your classroom as you teach can be one of the most daunting elements of a teacher’s professional development, but it’s also one of the most rewarding!

 - Do I have all the resources I need?

 - Am I aware of any disruptions from outside the classroom that may occur during my observation?

 - Have I forewarned my class that there will be another adult in the room and what they’re visiting for?

 - Do I have backup resources if my technology doesn’t work?